csulbying/web-app-dev/01-setup/setup.md

 First of all, please go to [https://github.com](https://github.com) to create an account if you don't have one.
 You can create GitHub repositories using your account.

-Then go to [https://git-scm.com/downloads](https://git-scm.com/downloads) to download and install the latest version of Git. run `git --version` to verify the installation.
+Then go to [https://git-scm.com/downloads](https://git-scm.com/downloads) to download and install the latest version of Git.
+In you command line interface (CLI), run `git --version` to verify the installation.
+The CLI in Windows is `cmd` or `power shell`, the CLI in Mac is a terminal.

 After downloading and installing git in your local computer, use `git config --global user.name "Your Name"` to set up a global username for all your repositories.
 Use `$ git config --global user.email "YourEmail@any.com"` to configure an email for your repositories.

 ### 1.2 Basic Git Concepts

-Git keeps a history of your software changes by taking snapshots and store them in a `.git` directory of you project root folder.
+Git keeps a history of your software changes by taking snapshots and store them in a `.git` directory of you project root folder. you can specify which files to be managed by a repository using `git add` command to **stage** file changes.
+The staging area is also called **cache** or **index**.
 You decide when to take a snapshot by issuing a `git commit` command.
 Git keeps all commit history and you can access any snapshot when you want.

-Before committing changes, you can specify which files to be committed using `git add` command to **stage** file changes.
-The staging area is also called **cache** or **index**.

 ![git add commit](images/git-add-commit.png)